 The first day on Samothraki Island

 In the morning, I took the ferry boat from the port of Alexandroupolis to Samothraki Island.
-We moored in the small port of Kamariotissa, which was full of guesthouses and tavernas along the sea front.
-The white umbrellas of the tavernas shined in the sun but the terraces were empty despite their welcoming shadow.
+We docked in the small port of Kamariotissa, which was full of guesthouses and tavernas along the sea front.
+The white umbrellas of the tavernas shined in the sun but the terraces were empty despite their welcoming shade.
 In the small port, a traffic officer continuously guided the flow of cars to and from the ferry.

 The second day on Samothraki Island

 Short Description: I explored the Sanctuary of the Great Gods in ancient Paleopolis.
 I drove up to Alonia and Lakoma and then went to Profitis Ilias and Xiropotamos.
 In the afternoon, I went to Pahia Ammos Beach.

 In the morning, I went to Paleopolis, at the Sanctuary of the Great Gods where religious rituals were practiced by the ancient Greeks.
 The famous statue of Victory of Samothrace, exposed in the Louvre Museum nowadays, was found in this place.
 The archaeological site was built nearby the fortifications of Samothraki ancient town.
 The ancient site included: temples, a sacristy, a sacred way going toward the ionic portico, a circular space for representations, the propylaeum of Ptolemaeus II, the southern necropolis, and a theater (not entirely excavated, though).
 At the stoa, a team of archaeologists worked with small brooms and hoes and thus cleaned the ancient stones from plants and earth.
 It was a very hot day and the cicadas sang in the shade of the trees.